apoelstra/blog-posts/2020-10-27--schnorr-tricks-1.md

-It would appear that BIP340 puts the nail in the coffin of this style of covenant: $P$ shows up explicitly in the signature hash, so no matter what crazy future sighashing schemes might get including in Bitcoin, this circularity will remain and we are stuck.
+It would appear that BIP340 puts the nail in the coffin of this style of covenant: $P$ shows up explicitly in the signature hash, so no matter what crazy future sighashing schemes might get included in Bitcoin, this circularity will remain and we are stuck.
 In fact, this inclusion of $P$ means that BIP340 signatures aren't just signatures, but "signatures of knowledge".
 This is a term of art which means, roughly, that you are not able to run these signatures backward in any sense.
 For a long time, I thought this meant that I couldn't abuse BIP340 signatures to